 7. Office REIT

-These firms focus on acquiring, developing, owning, leasing, and managing office real estates such as skyscrapers and office parks.
+These firms focus on acquiring, developing, owning, leasing, and managing office real estate such as skyscrapers and office parks.
 Furthermore, some Office REITs also focus on specific locations/regions or tenant types.

 8. Healthcare REIT